 There are plenty of good reasons to get regular exercise.
 While some folks work out to improve their cardiovascular health, others exercise to build muscle or sculpt their ideal body.
 But did you know that exercise can benefit your body in ways beyond just your physical shape?
 Proper exercise can have a significant impact on your mental health and can help significantly improve symptoms of stress, depression, and anxiety.
 The emotional benefits of exercise are manifold.
 Following are six simple ways exercise can dramatically change your mental health for the better.

 A difficult day at work, a failed exam, a cranky toddler—each day of our lives is accompanied by stress.
 Stress at home, stress at work, it can seem nearly impossible to escape.
-And when left unchecked, stress can lead to more serious concerns like high blood pressure or heart disease.
+And when left unchecked, stress can lead to high blood pressure or heart disease.
 Stress is an inevitable fact of life, but that doesn’t mean it’s unmanageable.
 In fact, stress can be greatly reduced when you introduce regular exercise into your routine.
 Exercise increases the brain’s concentration of norepinephrine, a chemical that manages the body’s response to stress.
 In other words, working up a sweat boosts your body’s ability to react to stress in a healthy, constructive way.

 Boosts Your Mood